Bidireac/grocery-list/README.md

 * [Status](#status)

 ## General info
-Using the React forms, you can add groceries and their respective quantity, modify them and also delete them.
+Using the React forms, you can add groceries and their respective quantity, modify them and also remove them.

 ## Technologies
 Project is created with: